demo14 of Im2mesh package

 plotMeshes( vert, ele, tnum )

 Awesome!
-Please refer to demo13 about how to evaluate mesh quality.
+Please refer to demo13 for how to evaluate mesh quality.

 Comments